anwaypimpalkar/smartElevatorSystem/README.md

 *Awarded "Best Project" out of a pool of 1000+ projects at the 5th IEEE National Level Project Competition.*

-*Awarded "Best Project" out of a pool of 1000+ projects at the 5th IEEE National Level Project Competition.*

 ## Introduction

 Using an approach of Embedded Machine Learning, we built a multi-tenant architecture to facilitate a contactless elevator system.
 It consists of two parts – person detection and speech recognition.
 To create an effective pipeline, we used multiple signal processing techniques to extract necessary features from the input signals.
 Further, we developed a fire safety system using basic yet functional sensors in two methods – using a microcontroller and using an operational amplifier.
 These systems are deployed outside and inside an elevator, respectively.
 Lastly, we built a PCB to house all these components and make a holistically deployable product.